Follow the guidance on GOV.UK about how to clear snow from a road, path or cycleway to ensure you do it safely.

 - remove the top layer of snow in the morning, so any ice beneath melts during the day

-- cover cleared areas with table or dishwasher salt before nightfall, to stop refreezing overnight.
-One tablespoon per square metre cleared should work
+- cover cleared areas with salt before nightfall to stop refreezing overnight; one tablespoon per m2 should work

-- be careful not to spread salt on plants or grass as it may cause them damage
+- don't spread salt on plants or grass as it may damage them

-- when shovelling snow ensure the piles don’t block paths or drains
+- ensure piles of shovelled snow don’t block paths or drains

-- don’t use the salt from salting bins on paths - it's for keeping roads clear
+- don’t use salt from salting bins on paths - it's for keeping roads clear

 Clearing snow and ice in your community

-Volunteer snow wardens are residents who give up some of their time to clear snow during bad weather.
+Volunteer snow wardens are residents who give up their time to clear snow during bad weather.

 You don't have to be a snow warden to assist in your community.
-If you're able to offer help ask your neighbours if they'd like you to clear snow and ice around their property as well.
+If you're able to help, ask your neighbours if they'd like you to clear snow and ice around their property as well.

-Check elderly or disabled neighbours are all right in the cold weather.
-If you’re worried about them, contact adult social care.
+Check on elderly or disabled neighbours in cold weather; if you’re worried about them, contact Adult Social Care.

 - carry out precautionary gritting on primary routes when there is a risk of frost, ice or snow